An Overview of the Amex Gold Card UK

 Amex Gold vs Platinum UK

 A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold credit card.
 In my eyes the only way to answer this is to price up the various perks that the Platinum Card offers over the Amex Gold card benefits and see if these offset the £450 per year cost.
 A quick summary of these (you can see my full review of the American Express Platinum card here) additional perks are as follows:

-- An additional 10,000 American Express Rewards points for signing up (boosted to a further 13,000 points using this link and scrolling down to the correct card)
+- An additional 20,000 American Express Rewards points for signing up (boosted to a further 23,000 points using this link and scrolling down to the correct card).
+Since the recent changes to the sign up bonuses the difference has got significantly larger (previously 10,0000 and 13,0000 if referred).

 - Family Travel Insurance